robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 Sometimes when testing the registration system (eg Wild Apricot) it's useful to create test entries, which don't have real cadets (of course you can also use real cadets but this can cause confusion).
 If this is a test entry, click on "Skip: this is a test entry" button.

+# Updating registration data

+If you subsequently reimport an updated registration file,

+Generally speaking it's better to only make changes in Wild Apricot that affect the amount that needs to be paid.